RSS to Email: Best Services in 2026 (Free + Paid)

-The best RSS to email services in 2026 are Feedrabbit, Blogtrottr, and follow.it for subscribers; MailerLite and FeedOtter for publishers; and RSS.app Email-to-RSS or Kill the Newsletter for readers moving newsletters out of the inbox.
-Choose a tool based on direction first, then features.
-RSS-to-email sends new feed items into your inbox.
-Email-to-RSS converts newsletters into feeds.
-This distinction matters because setup, pricing, and long-term workflow are different.
+The best RSS to email services in 2026 are Blogtrottr, Feedrabbit, and follow.it for readers who want feeds in their inbox, and MailerLite or Buttondown for publishers who want to push new posts to subscribers.
+An RSS to email service watches a feed and emails you each new item, so you read blog updates where you already read everything else.
 According to the Radicati Group's Email Statistics Report, roughly 376 billion emails are sent and received per day globally in 2026, and cloudHQ's Workplace Email Statistics finds the average office worker receives 121 emails per day but considers only 24% of them truly important.
-Routing content intelligently is no longer a nice-to-have โ it is workflow hygiene.
+Routing feeds into one place beats checking a dozen sites by hand.

 | Need | Best Starting Option | Why It Works | Time to Set Up |